 The latest translated "thriller" from Geling Yan is an experience in linguistic deception, down to the title and genre of the book

 From its double entendre of a title, Geling Yan's The Secret Talker sets out to explore the treachery of language.
-An email exchange between a reticent woman and a stranger on the internet leads readers to wonder: Who is the one with the secrets?
+An email exchange between a reticent woman and a stranger on the internet leads readers to wonder: Who is the one with the secret?
 And who is doing the talking?

 Originally written in 2005, and released in English in May of this year with translation by Jeremy Tiang, the novella begins with Qiao Hongmei, a former Chinese military translator living in California, receiving the first of a persistent set of emails from an anonymous stranger.
 Alternately flirtatious and manipulative, the stranger goads Hongmei into revealing never-before-told details from her past and questioning her stale marriage with the much-older Glen, an American literature professor whose liaison with Hongmei back in China had derailed her first marriage and sent her to prison on suspicion of passing on classified information.